sanguino/todo-app/presentation/slides.md

 ---

+TODO: architecture

+---

 ### Docker multi stage

-- Multi-stage builds allow you to create multiple intermediate images from the same Dockerfile.
+- Multi-stage allows you to create multiple intermediate images from the same Dockerfile.

 - You can use multiple FROM statements in your Dockerfile.
-Each FROM instruction begins a new stage of the build.
+Each FROM instruction determines a new stage of the build.

 - You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.